MiguelCastillo/workit/README.md

 - data - payload to be sent to the worker process.
 It can be anything.
 - worker - optional worker instance that should process the data.
 Otherwise, the scheduling algorithm will pick the worker for you, which is the default behavior.

-The call returns promise that resolves when the worker process calls `done` or resolves the promise it returns.
+The call returns a promise that resolves when the worker process either calls `done` or resolves the promise it returns.

 The example below sends a string to be processed by a worker function.
 ``` javascript